Home > Index > D

 Drunter & Drüber

 Klaus Teuber voting and logical deduction game about crazy city planners.
 Players each have a secret type of existing building on the board grid that they are attempting to preserve so there is considerable bluff element.
 Player turns consist of placing nicely-illustrated tiles in three different sizes.
 If the tile overruns an outhouse, then this action is subject to a secret ballot vote, but most vote cards are only usable once, so there is considerable dilemma in their use.
 Some English translations of the rules fail to completely cover the case of ties.
 I suggest that if a tied vote occurs because all players used their "undecided" vote cards, the building is built, whereas if at least one real vote was cast, it is not.
 Amusing theme, simplicity and attractiveness of presentation are all assets, a slight tendency to more luck of the draw than one wants a drawback.
-Title is an oft-used expression which can be loosely translated as "under and over", but doesn't really capture the full sense of its possible meaning as a long, silly process.
+Title is an oft-used expression which can be loosely translated as "under and over", but doesn't really capture the full sense of its meaning of topsy-turvy or a long, silly process.
+[Spiel des Jahres Winner]

 Dry Gulch